 Offering Class A common stock offered by us 2,000,000 shares Class A common stock to be outstanding after this offering and the concurrent private placement 12,702,546 shares Class B common stock outstanding 2,409,738 shares Total Class A and Class B common stock to be outstanding after this offering and the concurrent private placement 15,112,184 shares Over-allotment option of Class A common stock 300,000 shares Concurrent private placement We have entered into agreements pursuant to which we expect to issue and sell, in a concurrent private placement, 833,334 shares of Class A common stock to Xinxin (Hongkong) Capital Co., Limited, a subsidiary of China IC Industry Investment Fund, and 500,000 shares of Class A common stock to Victorious Way Limited, a subsidiary of China Everbright Limited.
-These shares would be sold at the initial public offering price for the offering made hereby, except that: • neither investor will be required to pay more than \$10.50 per share; and • if the initial public offering price is less than \$8.40, Xinxin (Hongkong) Capital Co., Limited may elect not to purchase any shares, in which case Victorious Way Limited also could elect not to purchase any shares.
+These shares would be sold at a price of \$5.60 per share.
 The private placement investors have agreed with us not to, directly or indirectly, sell, transfer or dispose of any shares of Class A common stock acquired in the private placement for a period of 180 days after the closing of the private placement.
 Xinxin (Hongkong) Capital Co., Limited will have the right to designate one individual for nomination to our board of directors, and holders who will have 51.2% of the voting power of common stock immediately after this offering have agreed to vote their shares for the election of the nominee.
-Use of proceeds We estimate we will receive net proceeds from this offering and the concurrent private placement of \$24.4 million, assuming an initial public offering price of

-\$8.50 per share, the midpoint of the initial offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions, private placement fees, and offering expenses.
-If the underwriters' option to purchase additional shares is exercised in full, we estimate our net proceeds will be \$26.8 million.
+Use of proceeds We estimate we will receive net proceeds from this offering and the concurrent private placement of \$15.3 million, after deducting underwriting discounts and commissions, private placement fees, and estimated offering expenses.
+If the underwriters' option to purchase additional shares is exercised in full, we estimate our net proceeds will be \$16.8 million.
 We intend to use our net proceeds from this offering and the concurrent private placement for working capital and other general corporate purposes, which may include financing our growth, developing new products, and acquiring complementary businesses, technologies and products.
 See "Use of Proceeds."